The drag and drop actions

 in the list with the “over” item

-function to add our item
+and use insertBefore JS function to add our item at the correct DOM place.

 You should now be able to see on different clients the selected item moved into the list during the drag and drop.
 However we haven’t updated the indexes of the items yet.